 Some of those problems include sleep apnea, TMJ disorders, and malocclusion problems arising from skeletal disharmonies.
 Other patients may also require jaw surgery when they suffer from orthodontic bite problems that cannot be easily treated with braces.

 If a patient has other facial imbalances, disharmonies, and asymmetries, they may also require orthognathic surgery.
-These corrections can help to improve facial aesthetics and self-esteem for the patient.
+These corrections can help improve the patient’s facial aesthetics and self-esteem.

 What Are the Risks of Oral Surgery?